zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 ### IngressMTLS

 > **Feature Status**: IngressMTLS is available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
 Additionally, while the feature is in preview status, we might introduce some backward-incompatible changes to the resource specification in the next releases.
+The feature is disabled by default.
+To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.

 The IngressMTLS policy configures client certificate verification.